SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Uploading archives

 Multiple archive ZIP file versions can be stored in Cumulocity when they were created by uploading ZIP files.
 Each version is called an archive.
 You can upload different versions at the same time and switch between these versions.

-To upload an archive:
+To upload an archive follow these steps:

 - Select the application by clicking on its name.
-- Click on the "Archives" tab.
+- Switch to the "Archives" tab.
-- Click on "Upload archive" and navigate to the archive in your folder.
+- Click **Upload archive** and browse for the archive on your computer or simply drop the archive file.
-- Click on "Upload" to upload the archive to Cumulocity.
+- Click **Upload** to upload the archive to your Cumulocity account.

 ![Upload archive](/guides/users-guide/uploadarchive.png)

-Once uploaded, archives can be downloaded, activated or removed if necessary.
-The active archive (indicated by a cloud icon) is the version of the application that is currently being served to the users of your account.
+Once uploaded, archives can be downloaded, activated or deleted if necessary.
+The active archive (indicated by a Cloud icon) is the version of the application that is currently being served to the users of your account.
 This version cannot be deleted.

 ### <a name="creating-smartapp"></a>Adding a smartapp (Deprecated)

-> Note that this functionality is depreciated and will be removed in future versions of the product.
+> **Info**: This functionality is depreciated and will be removed in future versions of the product.

-To add a smartapp:
+To add a smartapp follow these steps:

-- Click on "Add application".
+1. Click **Add application** in the "Own applications" page.
-- Click on "Create legacy smartapp".
+2. Click **Create legacy smartapp**.
-- Enter the name of the application.
+3. Enter the name of the application.
 The name will be shown as title on the top left of the application.
 It will also be shown in the application switcher.
-- Enter the application path.
+4. Enter the application path.
 This path will be part of the URL to invoke the application.
 For example, if you use "hello" as application path, the URL of the application will be "/apps/hello".
-- Click the "Create" button.
+5. Click **Create**.

-> Please note that these are the old "Smartapps" in which the plugins that you wish to add to your application must be selected from a list.
+Note that these are the old "Smartapps" in which the plugins that you wish to add to your application must be selected from a list.

 ![Legacy smartapps](/guides/users-guide/smartapps.png)

-### Editing applications
+### Editing and removing applications

+**Edit**

 To edit an application, simply click the application or click **Edit** in its context menu, accessible through the menu icon.